bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/compiletime/index.md

     page: /unknown-error.md
 ---

-Please look at the **first** error in the compiler output, and tell me what it is...
+Please copy and paste the full compiler output in the box below.